CMC Rogowski Coil | High Accuracy AC Current Sensor

 Variable Frequency Drives (VSDs) used to control AC motors can produce large high frequency voltages that may appear on the machine shaft.
 These voltages are the result of capacitive coupling of the applied PWM voltage to the motor windings.
-The voltages on the shaft can be sufficient to cause a flow of arcing currents through the motor bearings to ground.
+The voltages on the shaft can cause a flow of arcing currents through the motor bearings to ground.

 The discharging currents, or bearing spark erosion current, can cause heating and even melting of the surface of the bearing raceways.
 The damage caused by bearing currents can lead to premature failure of the motor drive as well as costly maintenance and down time.